yanchenko/droidparts.org/fragments.rst

 Fragments
 =========

-Take care to extend appropriate Activities & Fragments as described in :doc:`di`.
+Be careful to extend appropriate Activities & Fragments as described in :doc:`di`.

 FragmentActivity
 ================